Epicanthoplasty & lateral canthoplasty heroEpicanthoplasty & lateral canthoplasty hero

 What is lateral canthoplasty?

-It lowers raised eye tails or lengthens overall to
+It lowers raised eye tails or lengthens the overall eye

 • Softer impression